zoisite-rb/zoisite-rb/guides/source/engines.md

 access to the main application's `ApplicationController`, as though they were part of the main application.

-This change does require that the engine is run from a Rails application that has an `ApplicationController`.
+This change does require that the engine is run from a Zoisite application that has an `ApplicationController`.

 ### Configuring an Engine